The Wisdom Of Insecurity: What You Learn By Gaining Confidence

 Your existing relationships can also benefit from an increase in self-confidence.
 Anxiety, insecurity, and a lack of ambition can drive people apart.

-When someone loves you, whether that is a partner, a parent, sibling, or friend, it can be hard for that person to see you think negatively about yourself.
-An increase in self-confidence, then, can make your relationships run more smoothly.
+When someone loves you, whether that is a partner, a parent, a sibling, or a friend, it can be challenging for that person to see you think negatively about yourself.

-Gaining self-confidence has many social benefits, but its benefits extend beyond the interpersonal.
-Because physical and mental factors can often influence each other, a lack of confidence can affect both your physical and mental health.
+Gaining self-confidence can have many social benefits, but its benefits extend beyond the interpersonal.
+Because physical and mental factors can often influence each other, a lack of confidence can affect your physical and psychological health.

-As far as mental health is concerned, people with little confidence often struggle with anxiety, panic disorders, and depression.
-Social anxiety, in particular, is very common, as are eating disorders like anorexia or bulimia.
-When you feel like you are incapable of handling a situation, it can lead to feelings of panic and hopelessness that can spiral into disorders.
+Regarding mental health, people with little confidence may have difficulties with anxiety, panic disorders, and depression.
+When someone feels like they are incapable of handling a situation, it can lead to feelings of panic and hopelessness that can spiral into mental illness.

-Because a lack of confidence often leads to stress, high blood pressure, overeating, and alcoholism are typical side effects.
+A lack of confidence often leads to stress, and stress can lead to high blood pressure, overeating, and alcoholism as people seek out unhealthy coping mechanisms.
 Gaining confidence can help you realize that you do not need unpleasant coping mechanisms, which can improve your health.
-Additionally, because stress can cause high blood pressure, the stress-reducing effects of sense of confidence can improve physical health.
+Additionally, because stress can cause high blood pressure, the stress-reducing effects of a sense of confidence can improve physical health.

-Living a full life when a lack of confidence plagues you is impossible according to The Insecurity of Wisdom.
-Confidence has numerous physical and mental benefits that can improve your life greatly.
-However, staying present, stopping anxiety, and maintaining a positive self-image can still be very difficult.
-Often, people find that to gain confidence and improve their lives; they need professional help.
+Staying present, stopping anxiety, and maintaining a positive self-image can still be challenging, even if you know the benefits of these behaviors.
+Often, people find that to gain confidence and improve their lives; they might need professional help.

-However, mental health care can be difficult to navigate.
-Without that needed confidence, it can seem impossible to seek out the help you need.
+However, mental health care can be challenging to navigate.
+Without that needed confidence, it can seem impossible to seek the help you need.
 If mental health care seems out of reach, there is still a way to seek professional help for your problems.

-BetterHelp can set you up with affordable, convenient counseling that can give you the care you need.
-With over 1,500,000 registered users and 2,500 licensed counselors, BetterHelp is a service you can trust.
-With a variety of flexible, digital counseling options, BetterHelp is discrete and available on your time, which means that there is no reason to put off getting the help you need.
-Users of BetterHelp can communicate with their counselors by exchanging messages, instant messaging, talking on the phone, or through video conferencing.
+BetterHelp can set you up with affordable, convenient online counseling with certified professionals.
+With over 1,500,000 registered users and 2,500 licensed counselors, BetterHelp is a trusted service.
+With various flexible, digital counseling options, BetterHelp is discrete and available on your time, so there is no reason to put off getting the help you need.
+Users of BetterHelp can communicate with their counselors by exchanging messages, instant messaging, talking on the phone, or video conferencing.